Notavatarkorra/notavatarkorra.github.io/skoo.md

 1. College is too expensive
 - solution a: Create an elite underground college that is the opposite of colleges like duke and yale; for example, it is super affordable but under stricter participation rules, its harder to get into, but its accredited and boasts courses that mimic ivy league schools.
-- solution b: Create online communities where people
+- solution b: Create incentivized shadow mentor opportunities within workspaces.
+A community, perhaps as sort of a secret club, where people within the workforce get connected with people who cannot afford school but wish to get some hands on training, and have opportunities to shadow and learn exactly what kinds of work is done.
 1. Local government not well taught in schools